86. MISADVENTURES

 She’s always forgetting things. - You’re always forgetting things!

-She’s always losing something. - You always losing something!
+She’s always losing something. - You

 She’s always doing the wrong thing in the wrong time. - You